ucsb-cs8-f18/ucsb-cs8-f18.github.io/_lab/lab00.md

 ### Creating your Gradescope account

-I have manually added everyone (using your @umail.ucsb.edu accounts) currently enrolled in the course to the Gradescope system.
+I have added everyone (using your @umail.ucsb.edu accounts) currently enrolled in the course to the Gradescope system.
 You should have received an email from the Gradescope system asking you to create a password.
 Once you follow the instructions to set your password, you should have access to the autograding system.
 You should see "CMPSC 8" in your Fall 2018 Courses.

 The lab assignment "Lab00" should appear in your Gradescope dashboard in CMPSC 8.
 If you haven't submitted anything for this assignment yet, Gradescope will prompt you to upload your files.
 This prompt is shown below: